 Thus, you’re allowed to bill each stooge—er, patient—for one unit of 97110 (therapeutic exercise).

-In her Ascend 2015 presentation, Deb Alexander also advised that one-on-one codes “should not be billed with another time based procedure or another constant attendance modality for the same 15-minute period.”
-But, to make matters a bit more complicated, that doesn’t preclude you from billing for both group therapy and individual therapy on the same day—so long as the group session is clearly distinct or independent from the individual services and you use modifier 59.
-(For more information, check out this modifier 59 post from Brooke Andrus.)
+To be clear, that doesn’t preclude you from billing for both group therapy and individual therapy on the same day—so long as the group session is clearly distinct or independent from the individual services and you use modifier 59.
+(For more information, check out this modifier 59 post.)

-Hopefully, this post answered at least a few of your questions about one-on-one and group therapy services, but as we know, Medicare is complicated, and these are just the basics.
-For more details, refer to our guides to the 8-Minute Rule, CPT codes, and Medicare.
-And if you’re new to billing altogether, take a look at my guide to private practice billing.
+Hopefully, this post answered at least a few of your questions about one-on-one services and group services, but as we know, Medicare is complicated, and these are just the basics.
+For more details, refer to our guides to the 8-minute rule, CPT codes, and Medicare.
+And if you’re new to billing altogether, take a look at our guide to private practice billing.